 AMFC Qualification FAQ

+What factors determine if my child qualifies for the program?
 Eligibility is based on medical necessity, as determined by a physician.
 The child must require hands-on assistance with daily living activities, medication administration, or other skilled care due to a chronic or complex medical condition.

+What paperwork is required to determine eligibility?
 Families must provide a physician’s certification of medical necessity, recent medical records, a medication list, and completed program application forms.
 If applicable, proof of Medicaid eligibility may also be required.

+What are the medical criteria for eligibility?
 Children must have a diagnosed medical condition that requires skilled care at home.
 A physician must confirm that home health aide services are medically necessary to support the child’s daily needs.

+Does my child need to have Medicaid to qualify?
 Medicaid is often required for program eligibility, but some children may qualify through specific waiver programs or alternative funding sources.
 Families should check with the home health agency to explore their options.

+Who is responsible for training caregivers and family members?
 The home health agency designs and conducts the training based on standardized program guidelines.
 Training covers essential caregiving skills, medication administration, and emergency response.

 Who Qualifies For The Home Health Aides For Medically Fragile Children Program?
 Contact Us To Discuss Your Eligibility